prescience-data/dark-knowledge/README.md

 ## Contents

+Title
 - 2021 - Your Phone is My Proxy - Detecting and Understanding Mobile Proxy Networks
 - 2021 - The CNAME of the Game - Large-scale Analysis of DNS-based Tracking Evasion
 - 2021 - Tales of FAVICONS and Caches - Persistent Tracking in Modern Browsers
+- 2021 - OS Fingerprinting and Tethering Detection in Mobile Networks.pdf
 - 2020 - Web Runner 2049 - Evaluating Third-Party Anti-Bot Services
 - 2020 - Web Applications Security and Privacy
 - 2020 - Using TLS Fingerprints for OS Identification in Encrypted Traffic